DevExpress/devextreme-angular/README.md

 ### <a name="configuration-components"></a>Configuration Components ###

 You can use `dxo-` ('o' is a contraction of 'option') prefixed components to configure complex nested options for widgets.
-The following example demonstrates how to configure the [tooltip](https://js.devexpress.com/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Configuration/tooltip/) option of the TreeMap widget:
+The following example demonstrates how to configure the [tooltip](https://js.devexpress.com/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Configuration/tooltip/) option of the dxTreeMap widget:

 ```html
 <dx-tree-map [dataSource]="treeData">